-That's the story.
-Now as we look at this story and this subsequent statements of our Lord that follow it, we’re going to be introduced to the coming death of Christ and its implications.
-This then is a very important parable because it looks forward to this event about to happen.
+Now as we look at this story and the subsequent statements of our Lord that follow it, we’re going to be introduced to the coming death of Christ and its implications.
+This, then, is a very important parable because it looks forward to this event about to happen.
 It is also exceedingly important because it looks backward through all of Israel’s history.
 It is a sweeping and comprehensive story told in very simple language, a stunning story, a story loaded with meaning, a bizarre and shocking story as you could tell.

 Now as we unfold this story, I’m going to have you look at four features.
 One, the illustration, the story itself.
 Two, the explanation.
 And then next week we’ll look at the extension and the application.
 But to begin with, the illustration and the explanation.

 Verse 9, “And He began to tell the people this parable.”
 He is speaking to this massive crowd that has been surrounding Him since He entered the city a couple of days earlier.
 This great crowd is now in the temple area.
 He is speaking to them, and mingled amidst them, of course, are the leaders.
 The story is told to the people and in the hearing of the leaders.
 Most importantly, it is a story about the leaders.

 Simple to understand.
 “A man planted a vineyard.”
 A very common occurrence in Israel.
 In fact, from an agrarian viewpoint, or an agricultural viewpoint, Israel is divided into two kinds of land, hillsides and flat land.
 Flat land is where you plant the grain.
 Hillsides is where you plant the vineyards.
 They terraced the vineyards, removed the stones, created little walls that allowed them to terrace, and then filled those terraced hillsides with vineyards.
 Very, very common.